xgrau/ace1-anopheles-report/README.md

 All main analyses are organised in `ipython` notebooks, that you can run/examine in the following order:

-1. `s01_haplotype_analysis_Ace1_2020-02-14.ipynb` can be used to calculate genotype frequencies, build haplotype networks, perfom positive selection scans along the gene & chromosome, and to obtain haplotype alignments.
+1. `s01a_Ace1_mutfreq.ipynb` and `s01b_haplotype_analysis_Ace1_2020-02-14.ipynb` can be used to calculate genotype frequencies, build haplotype networks and perfom positive selection scans along the duplication region.
 Output goes to `results_hap_analysis`.

 2. `s02_admixture_Ace1_arab_2020-02-14.ipynb`: perform Patterson's D tests of introgression (aka ABBA-BABA test) between various pairs of populations.
 Output goes to `results_admixture`.
 There are four scripts, using *arab*, *quad*, *mela* and *meru* as outgroups.